Dhabi966/Fury-Chat/README.md

 ```

 I created a simple to use chat app using Socket.io, EJS, and Express.
 In the current configuation, the user will enter their username and begin chatting.
-Future improvements will include grabbing the username from the profile page and automatically inputting this information.
+Future improvements will include grabbing the username from the profile page and automatically inputting this information into the chat.